koskath/arete2/course_content/SC/final_md_files/Lecture7/lecture_7_slide_38_img_1.md

+# The image 1 in slide 38 of lecture 7 contains:
 The picture on the slide consists of **two horizontal bar charts** placed side by side.
 They illustrate the results of a 2014 ICC survey on which Incoterms® 2010 rules were most preferred by **sellers** and **buyers**.
 Each chart ranks the Incoterms based on the number of survey respondents who selected them.
 ## Left Chart: Incoterms® 2010 Preferred by Sellers
 The left chart shows which Incoterms were most commonly chosen by sellers.